 Professional Computer Science Organizations in Tennessee

-Joining a professional organization while attending one of the computer science colleges in Tennessee is a helpful way to learn more about the local industry.
+Joining a professional organization while attending one of the computer science colleges in Tennessee is a helpful way to learn more about local industry.
 These organizations offer members valuable benefits, including networking opportunities, continuing education, annual conferences, career services, and job boards.
-Some of them also feature speaker series, weekly or monthly meetings, and other ways to stay actively involved in the field.
+Some also feature speaker series, weekly or monthly meetings, and other ways to stay actively involved in the field.
 Computer science students in Tennessee can join the organizations discussed below.